alcueca/ERC3156/README.md

 ### Sample Execution
-Let's say you want to flash loan 10 DAI from dYdX via this wrapper.
+Let's say you want to test a flash loan of 10 DAI from dYdX using `FlashBorrower` and the `dYdXERC3156` wrapper.
 1. Head to the [Flash Borrower contract](https://kovan.etherscan.io/address/0xeeb0c120bF35fB0793b1c7d0D93230e552020398#writeContract)
 2. Connect via Web3 and expand '1. flashBorrow'
 3. Input the following: